-For determining the entitlement to attend and vote at the forthcoming annual general meeting (the "AGM"), the transfer books and the register of members of the Company will be closed from Tuesday, 18 September 2018 to Friday, 21 September 2018, both days inclusive, during which period no transfer of the Shares will be registered.
-In order to establish the right to attend and vote at the AGM, all transfers, accompanied by the relevant share certificates, must be lodged with the Company's Hong Kong branch share registrar and transfer office, Tricor Investor Services Limited, located at Level 22, Hopewell Centre, 183 Queen's Road East, Hong Kong, for registration not later than 4:00 p.m. on Monday, 17 September 2018.
+The AGM is scheduled to be held on Tuesday, 10 September 2019.
+For determining the entitlement to attend and vote at the AGM, the transfer books and the register of members of the Company will be closed from Thursday, 5 September 2019 to Tuesday, 10 September 2019, both days inclusive, during which period no transfer of shares of the Company will be registered.
+In order to establish the right to attend and vote at the AGM, all transfers, accompanied by the relevant share certificates, must be lodged with the Company's Hong Kong branch share registrar and transfer office, Tricor Investor Services Limited, located at Level 22, Hopewell Centre, 183 Queen's Road East, Hong Kong (which address will be changed to Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong with effect from 11 July 2019), for registration not later than 4:30 p.m. on Wednesday, 4 September 2019.